kusaljr/dependency-injection-kit/lib/orm/README.md

 Schema definitions are written in a custom format that describes the structure of your models, including fields, types, constraints, and relationships.
 The schema is used to generate the necessary database tables and perform migrations.

+Schema definition files are typically stored in the root directory of your project with a `.dikit` extension.

 Example schema definition:
 ```plaintext
 model user {